SagaBorn D100 Roleplaying Game System

 Skill Rating: The degree of competence your character has with a skill, expressed as a number from 00% (no skill whatsoever) to 100% or higher (world-class expert).

 SpecialA special success if the roll is equal to or less than 1/5 t...
 More Success: A roll of 1/5 (20%) of the required score for success indicates that your character performed exceptionally well and achieves a superior result than a traditional success.
-This is especially significant in combat.
 For example, a character with 70% in a skill who rolls 14 or lower has achieved a specialA special success if the roll is equal to or less than 1/5 t...
 More success.

 Spirit Points: The amount of willpower or energy your character has, represented as a total based on their Acumen characteristicA hero's base physical and mental abilities.
 More.
 These are spent to use specialA special success if the roll is equal to or less than 1/5 t...
 More powers or abilities and can be drained by other abilities.
 When your character reaches 0 spirit points, they fall unconscious.